 STIR: Software for Tomographic Image Reconstruction: This is the most widely used open access software for PET image reconstruction.
 Its main publication, Thielemans, Tsoumpas, et al (2012), received the 2017 Rotblat Medal as the most cited research paper published by Physics in Medicine & Biology (IOP & IPEM) from 2012 to 2016.
 Dr Tsoumpas is co-administrator and member of the development team.
 He co-organises annually the corresponding users’ & developers’ meeting during the IEEE Medical Imaging Conference.

-CCP-SyneRBI: Dr Tsoumpas is a co-investigator of this collaborative computational project which aims at developing a platform for synergistic image reconstruction.
-In addition, Dr Tsoumpas is co-investigator of the related Flagship Project which aims to develop a framework for efficient synergistic spatiotemporal reconstruction of PET-MR dynamic data.
+CCP-SyneRBI: Dr Tsoumpas was a co-investigator of this collaborative computational EPSRC-funded project which aims at developing a platform for synergistic image reconstruction.
+In addition, Dr Tsoumpas was co-investigator of the related Flagship Project which aims to develop a framework for efficient synergistic spatiotemporal reconstruction of PET-MRI dynamic data.
 He co-organises Training Schools and Workshops on this theme.
 As part of this project he edited a special issue in Synergistic Tomographic Image Reconstruction for the Philosophical Transactions A of the Royal Society: Part 1 and Part 2.

-Cardiovascular PET-MR Imaging: This is an area of research led by Professor Zahi A. Fayad, Director of the Biomedical Engineering & Imaging Institute, the Icahn School of Medicine at Mount Sinai in New York, where Dr Tsoumpas holds an Adjuct Professor appointment on PET-MR.
+Cardiovascular PET-MR Imaging: This is an area of research led by Professor Zahi A. Fayad, Director of the Biomedical Engineering & Imaging Institute, the Icahn School of Medicine at Mount Sinai in New York, where Dr Tsoumpas holds an Adjuct Professor appointment on Quantitative PET-MRI imaging.